-In our above discussion, we consider for simplest case $\mu_F^2=\mu^2_R=Q^2$ where the cross section depends only on physical scales the c.o.m. energy ($\sqrt{S}$) and the masses of final state particles ($M_*$).
-Now we turn on another scale called factorization scale $\mu_F^2 (= \mu_R^2$ the renormalization scale).
-In figure \ref{fig:scal_var}, we have shown the factorization scale dependence.
-We have seen from this figure that the scale dependence reduced greatly at NLO cross section compare to LO cross section.
+In our above discussions, we have considered the simplest case $\mu_F^2=\mu^2_R=Q^2$ where the cross section depends only on physical scales like the c.o.m. energy ($\sqrt{S}$) and the masses of final state particles ($M_*$).
+Now we turn on another scale called factorization scale $\mu_F^2 (= \mu_R^2$ the renormalization scale) and we have shown the factorization scale dependent of our NLO result in figure \ref{fig:scal_var}.
+From this figure, it is clear that the scale dependence reduces greatly at NLO cross section compare to LO cross section.
 This signifies the necessity of NLO QCD corrections.